‘PUBG’ Creator Talks Going From Being On Welfare To Creating Billion-Dollar Game

-Brendan Greene went from collecting welfare checks to creating one of the most popular battle royale games on the market, PlayerUnknown’s Battlegrounds (PUBG), which made an estimated $1 billion in revenue last year, according to a report from CNBC Make It.
+Brendan Greene went from collecting welfare checks to creating one of the most popular battle royale games on the market, PlayerUnknown’s Battlegrounds (PUBG), which made an estimated $1 billion in revenue last year, according to a report from CNBC.

 In 2013, Greene explained that he wasn’t in a great place after finding himself divorced and stuck in a foreign country.
 During that time, he made money by designing websites and photographing weddings, with the intention of saving enough to purchase a ticket back to his home in Ireland.
 Greene said, in order to save, he had to cut back on going out and so he ended up turning to video games to pass the time.

-“I was kind of stuck in my bedroom, basically working and playing games,” Greene tells CNBC Make It.
+“I was kind of stuck in my bedroom, basically working and playing games,” Greene told CNBC.

-Greene went on to say that he played everything from Atari 2700 to PlayStation 2 but was never a serious gamer.
-It wasn’t until he discovered the world of online video game “mods,” which allowed fans to modify existing games to create unique gameplay experiences.
+Greene went on to say that he played everything from Atari 2600 to PlayStation 2 but was never a serious gamer.
+It wasn’t until he discovered the world of online video game “mods,” which allowed fans to modify existing games to create unique gameplay experiences, that he became hooked.
 With his background in web design, Greene already had some of the tools he needed to begin experimenting with modifying games.
-He immediately fell in love with “survivor”-style games and was inspired by Japanese sci-fi movie Battle Royale, where students are dropped on an island, given weapons, and then forced to fight to the death.
+He immediately fell in love with survivor-style games and was inspired by Japanese sci-fi movie Battle Royale, where students are dropped on an island, given weapons, and then forced to fight to the death.

 Eventually, Greene made his first mod and named the game after the movie that inspired him.
 He described the model “as ‘a last-man-standing death-match,’ where a group of players are dropped in a harsh environment, scramble to find weapons and battle each other to the end,” according to the report.
 He continued to develop his game and caught the eye of a game developer at Sony Online Entertainment (now called Daybreak Game Company) and was called to consult with the company.
 Greene ended up working with the company for two years, which was enough to get him back on his feet and off welfare.